rajeshelurii/Angular-Interview-Questions/README.md

 const strings = stringService.getAll(); // strings: string[]
 ```

-### 125. What is the difference between FormBuilder and FormGroup in Angular?
+### 125. :warning: What is the difference between FormBuilder and FormGroup in Angular?

 **Answer:**
 - **FormBuilder:** FormBuilder is a service provided by Angular that helps in the creation of FormGroup, FormControl, and FormArray.
 It reduces the amount of boilerplate code required to create forms and allows for more readable and maintainable form creation.